(This feature is only available in NVivo installations with coding enhancements enabled.)

-When you auto code using existing patterns, NVivo compares each text passage—for example, sentence or paragraph—to the content already coded to existing nodes.
-If the content of the text passage is similar in wording to content already coded to a node, then the text passage will be coded to that node.
+When you autocode using existing patterns, NVivo compares each text passage—for example, sentence or paragraph—to the content already coded to existing codes.
+If the content of the text passage is similar in wording to content already coded to a code, then the text passage will be coded to that code.

-During pattern-based auto coding, words in the content to be coded are compared to the words in previously coded nodes.
-Stop words are ignored when comparing text content to existing nodes.
+During pattern-based autocoding, words in the content to be coded are compared to the words in previously coded codes.
+Stop words are ignored when comparing text content to existing codes.
 Words with the same stem—for example house, houses and housing—are grouped together.
 Make sure your project text content language is set to the language of the sources you are analyzing.

-When comparing the text passages to content coded to existing nodes, any earlier pattern-based coding is ignored, in order to preserve the quality of the coding patterns.
+When comparing the text passages to content coded to existing codes, any earlier pattern-based coding is ignored, in order to preserve the quality of the coding patterns.

-NVivo 12.1 (Windows) and later also takes the following into account when determining coding patterns:
+NVivo (Release 1) also takes the following into account when determining coding patterns:

 - Uncoded content—make sure that you have finished 'pilot' coding the files that you select to base the coding patterns on before running pattern-based coding.